fcgmedia/gorest/README.md

 GoREST is a RESTful style web-services framework.
 [Originally](https://code.google.com/p/gorest/) created by Siyabonga Dlamini.

+This release adds support for PATCH requests and fixes typographical errors.

 Creating services in Go is straight forward, GoREST takes this a step further by adding a layer that makes tedious tasks much more automated and avoids regular pitfalls.
 This gives you the opportunity to focus more on the task at hand: minor low-level HTTP handling.

 * Type safe conversion of URL parameters into method arguments.